heristop/heristop.github.io/src/content/blog/2024-08-09-frontend-weekly-digest-32.md

 - **(📚) [Storybook 8.2](https://storybook.js.org/blog/storybook-8-2/?ref=heristop.github.io)**

-  The latest release of Storybook, version 8.2, brings enhanced capabilities for building and testing UI components.
+  The latest release of Storybook, version 8.2, brings expanded capabilities for building and testing UI components.
 Discover the new features and improvements.

 - **(🔥) [Exciting New Features In TypeScript 5.5](https://blog.openreplay.com/exciting-new-features-in-typescript-5-5/?ref=heristop.github.io)**

-  TypeScript 5.5 introduces several new features that streamline development and enhance the language’s capabilities.
+  TypeScript 5.5 introduces several new features that streamline development and extend what the language can do.
 This article breaks down the most impactful changes.

 - **(🛠️) [What's Coming Next for ESLint](https://eslint.org/blog/2024/07/whats-coming-next-for-eslint/?ref=heristop.github.io)**